 - creating or participating an advisory/mentorship board for your business and founders; and

 What is the application process?

-- submit an application to Innovation PEI, by providing details from Sections 1 and 2 of the Application Form including:
+- submit an application to Innovation PEI, by providing details from Sections 1 and 2 of the Application Guide including:

 - an overview of the proposed idea including competitive advantages and disadvantages, innovation, and market need;

 - a description of the founders and management team;